abdelrahmansheta16/Merkle-Airdrop/README.md

 ### 2. Airdrop Claim Process

-After closing the airdrop registration phase, users can proceed to claim their tokens on the dedicated airdrop page.
+After closing the airdrop registration phase, users can proceed to claim their tokens on the dedicated airdrop page '/claim'.
 The server calculates and returns a Merkle Proof based on users' addresses.
 Users then sign the transaction, calling a smart contract to initiate the token claim process.
 If users have successfully registered before, they will receive the allocated tokens upon completing the transaction.

 ## Getting Started